bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ### Hello world[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#addons_hello-world)

-This “Hello world” example is a simple addon, written in C++, that is the equivalent of the following JavaScript code:
+This "Hello world” example is a simple addon, written in C++, that is the equivalent of the following JavaScript code:

     module.exports.hello = () => 'world';